melissawm/acquire-docs/docs/tutorials/props_json.md

-# Saving and Loading Properties from a JSON file
+# Properties from a JSON file

 This tutorial will provide an example of saving and subsequently loading a `Properties` object from a JSON file.